-Part of my interest in interdisciplinarity extends to my funding line, which comes from a fellowship in a Virginia Tech initiative called Interdisciplinary Graduate Education Program, or IGEP.
+Part of my interest in interdisciplinarity extends to Ph.D. funding, which originated from a fellowship in a Virginia Tech initiative called Interdisciplinary Graduate Education Program, or IGEP.
 My specific interest is in remote sensing technologies--satellites, Doppler radar, and areal photography--and the socialpolitical and ethical nature of its history and use today.
 Much of my work in this area includes the policy implications of emerging technologies.

-- How might satellites be used to monitor ongoing recovery from disasters?
+- How might satellites be used to track various elements of disaster, from tornado tracks to storm surge impacts?
 Who ought to have access to this information?

 - How might participatory GIS and other crowd-sourced maps supplement and reveal gaps in official government maps?